gjchong25/notes/django2.md

 Note.objects.create(title=title, body=body, author=request.user)
 ```

 We finally redirect the user after creating a new note.
 It’s important that we are logged in through the admin page in order to have a logged in user to set the foreign key of each note.

+This application could be finished, but now we have these global notes that are accessible to everybody.
+To make it more private, we'll start incorporating **user accounts** into the mix.
+Previously, we've created accounts using `createsuperuser` and logged in using the admin page.
+In this section, we'll create custom forms for logging in and signing up and we can programmatically manage user account states!

 ## Logging in and Logging out
 We are finally able to accept user input to use Django’s robust authentication system.
 We’ll want to create a view that handles both rendering the login/signup forms as well as process their inputs.
 First, we will create a template containing: